jinroh/kadoh/report/report.md

 Accordingly, we had to come up with new ideas to get round these issues, and finally chose technologies that are rarely used in the P2P landscape.
 For instance, the [choice of the XMPP protocol](#transpot-layer) as our main communication layer has turned out to be a really good compromise between a *fully decentralized* network hardly feasible on mobile devices, and *client-router* architecture.
 Also, the [Javascript language](#javascript) proved to be a relevant framework to build decentralized systems for mobiles as it is standardized on most platforms and well oriented toward network application development.

-Also, depending only on web based technologies allows *KadOH* to be the building block of new decentralized and easily deployed web applications.
+Also, only depending on web based technologies allows *KadOH* to be the building block of new decentralized and easily deployed web applications.
 As it is also very experimental, we made *KadOH* highly extensible and modular to more easily anticipate [new coming web technologies](#future-work).

 # Kademlia principles

 Kademlia is a Distributed Hash Table (DHT) algorithm described in _[Kademlia: A Peer-to-peer information system based on the XOR Metric][kad_paper]_ and designed by Petar Maymounkov and David Mazières in 2002.
 Nowadays, Kademlia is used in particular for file sharing by most eMule and BitTorrent clients as part of the Mainline protocol.

-The algorithm aims to store _(key, value)_ tuples among a large number of peers and provide a process to retrieve a value given the associated key.
+The algorithm stores _(key, value)_ tuples among a large number of peers and provide a process to retrieve a value given the associated key.
 It also provide a mean to keep the DHT consistent despite peers arrivals, departures, and failures.
 It is based on the XOR-metric distance on an ID space (mostly 160 bits long).
 Keys of values belongs to this ID space as well as the IDs of peers that are uniquely attributed to each one.

 ### Routing